Tesla Hits New All-Time High

-The stock went on a tear on Tuesday, after Morgan Stanley’s Adam Jonas raised his price target to $US320, from $US153.
+The stock surged yesterday after Deutsche Bank’s Dan Galves raised his price target for Tesla to $US200, from $US160:

-Consumer Reports also named the Tesla Model S the best overall car of 2014, yesterday.
-Here’s some high praise from the report:
+“Based on conversations with mgmt and monitoring information available on Tesla owners’ blogs, we believe that the company is on-track to modestly outperform Q3 margin expectations, that demand has continued to grow in the US and Europe (despite substantial option pricing increases in effect as of late July), and that the production rate at Tesla’s factory has continued to increase.”

-“The Tesla is brimming with innovation.
-Its massive, easy-to-use 17-inch touch screen controls most functions.
-And with its totally keyless operation, full Internet access, and ultra-quiet, zero-emission driving experience, the Tesla is a glimpse into a future where cars and computers coexist in seamless harmony.”
+Here’s a look at how the stock has done over the last five days:

 Business Insider Emails & Alerts